shenmutong/MovieTrailerWebProject/README.md

 4. open the fresh_tomatoes.html with your favorive browser

 ## Alternative Method of Running
-1.open the fresh_tomatoes.html with your favorive browser
+1. open the fresh_tomatoes.html with your favorive browser